-The KPMG audit methodology encourages use of specialists when appropriate, and also requires involvement of relevant specialists in the core audit engagement team when certain criteria are met or where the audit team considers it appropriate or necessary.
+The KPMG audit methodology encourages the use of specialists when appropriate, and also requires the involvement of relevant specialists in the core audit engagement team when certain criteria are met or where the audit team considers it appropriate or necessary.

-The policies and procedures set out in KAM are specific to audits and supplement the policies and procedures set out in the Global Q&RM Manual that is applicable to all KPMG member firms, functions and personnel and is supplemented by KPMG Hungary with local policies and procedures.
+The policies and procedures set out in KAM are specific to audits and supplement the policies and procedures set out in the Global Q&RM Manual that is applicable to all KPMG member firms, functions, and personnel.

-The KPMG audit workflow is enabled through eAudIT's, an activitybased workflow and electronic audit file. eAudIT is KPMG's audit documentation workflow that allows 75,000+ professionals to complete high quality and consistent audits. eAudIT integrates KPMG's audit methodology, guidance and industry knowledge, and the tools needed to execute and document the audit work performed.
+The KPMG audit workflow is enabled through eAudIT's, an activity-based workflow and electronic audit file. eAudIT is KPMG's audit documentation workflow that allows 75,000+professionals to complete high quality and consistent audits. eAudIT integrates KPMG's audit methodology, guidance and industry knowledge, and the tools needed to execute and document the audit work performed.

-eAudIT can be "scaled" to present the relevant requirements and guidance, depending on the nature of the entity to be audited and in accordance with professional standards and applicable legal and regulatory requirements.
+eAudIT can be "scaled" to present the relevant requirements and guidance, depending on the nature of the entity to be audited and in accordance with professional standards, and applicable legal and regulatory requirements.
 It provides direct access to our audit guidance, professional standards and documentation templates.

-Significant investments are underway to revise and enhance the KPMG audit methodology and workflow tool (eAudIT) with the deployment of KPMG Clara Workflow which was piloted in 2018, planned for initial deployment globally in 2019, and full deployment beginning in 2020.
+Significant investments are underway to revise and enhance the KPMG audit methodology (KAM) and workflow tool (eAudIT), with the deployment of KPMG Clara Workflow which is being piloted in 2018, planned for initial deployment globally in 2019, and full deployment beginning in 2021.